Table of Contents

 Just like choosing any pet, there are several things to consider.
 Most soon-to-be owners choose dogs that don't shed due to allergies or hygiene reasons.

-The best thing about non-shedding dogs is that there is always a great option in every category.
+The best thing about non-shedding dogs is that every category always has a great option.

-As I said before, we all wish all dogs were low-maintenance hypoallergenic dogs.
+As I said, we all wish all dogs were low-maintenance hypoallergenic dogs.
 But you have to weigh the pros and cons of each and find the dog that best fits your needs.

 Do you want a smaller pooch?